gukoff/gukoff.github.io/_drafts/2026-07-28-new-magic-hexagons.markdown

   .hexagon-viewer__image-link:focus-visible {
     outline: 3px solid currentColor;
     outline-offset: 3px;
-    border-radius: 0.35rem;
   }

   /*
-   * All orders occupy the same layer.
-Slider movement only toggles
+   * All SVGs are layered in the same container.
-   * visibility and never changes an image URL.
    *
-   * 47cqw is approximately half of the viewer's inner width.
+   * Moving the slider only changes visibility.
+It does not change an
+   * image URL or start a new network request.
    */
   .hexagon-viewer__image-stack {
     position: relative;
     width: 100%;

+    /*
+     * Keep each diagram approximately square while preventing it from
+     * growing beyond the useful vertical space.
+     */
     height: min(
-      47cqw,
+      calc(
+        (
+          min(
+            var(--viewer-desktop-width),
+            var(--viewer-maximum-width)
+          ) - var(--viewer-gap)
+        ) / 2
+      ),
-      calc(100svh - 10rem),
+      calc(100svh - 7rem),
-      720px
+      745px
     );

     contain: layout paint style;